strongloop/zone/README.md

 ## Overview

-The StrongLoop zone library:
+The Zone library provides a way to represent the dynamic extent of asynchronous calls in Node.
+Just like the scope of a function defines where it may be used, the extent of a call represents the lifetime that is it active.

+A Zone also provides execution context that can persist across the lifecycle of one or more asynchronous calls.
+This is similar to the concept of thread-local data in Java.

+Zones provide a way to group and track resources and errors across asynchronous operations.
+In addition zones:

-  * Enables more effective debugging by providing better stack traces for asynchronous functions.
+  * Enables more effective debugging by providing better stack traces for asynchronous functions
-  * Makes it easier to write and understand asynchronous functions for Node applications.
+  * Makes it easier to write and understand asynchronous functions for Node applications
-  * Makes it easier to handle errors raised asynchronously and avoid resulting resource leaks.
+  * Makes it easier to handle errors raised asynchronously and avoid resulting resource leaks
   * Enables you to associate user data with asynchronous control flow

-**IMPORTANT**: You must have Node 0.11 to use zones.
+[Dart's async library](https://api.dartlang.org/apidocs/channels/stable/dartdoc-viewer/dart-async.Zone) and [Brian Ford's zone.js](https://github.com/btford/zone.js/) library provide similar functionality.

 ## Implementation status

 * The zone library and documentation are still under development: there are bugs, missing features, and limited documentation.

-* The Gate API will change.

 * The zone library dynamically modifies Node's asynchronous APIs at runtime.
   As detailed below, some of the modules have not yet been completed, and thus you cannot use them with zones.

-  Therefore, you cannot yet use the following modules and functions with zones:
+  The following modules have not been zone enabled:

   - cluster
   - crypto: `pbkdf2`, `randomBytes`, `pseudoRandomBytes`
   - fs: `fs.watch`, `fs.watchFile`, `fs.FSWatcher`